addbel0/TCP1PCTF-2024/ctf/tcp1p2024-ctf/writeup1.md

 Looking back to the Instagram account, there's one reels post that have a weird sound at the end of the reels![The Pentagon](./img/pentagon-20.png)

-The sounds is very weird and it's like spells backwards / reverse.
+The sounds is very weird and it's like spell backwards / reverse.
 Because of that I decide to download the reels audio only using this [site](https://reelsave.app/audio) then open with [Audacity](https://www.audacityteam.org/) to manipulate the audio.

 Using Audacity I can see the weird sound looks like at timestamp 0:38 - 0:46
 ![The Pentagon](./img/pentagon-21.png)